 Her interest in botany came early in her college career.
 Morgan recalls being “immediately drawn to the science and mystery of how humans use plants as medicine and textiles, for building, and many other ways.”

-Morgan began her academic career with MREC earning her undergraduate degree in plant science; she then continued at MREC in the master’s program, eventually earning an Environmental Horticulture degree with a focus on medicinal plant production.
+Morgan began her academic career with MREC after she transferred from Valencia College with her associate of arts degree and earned a bachelor’s degree in plant science.
+She then continued at MREC for graduate school in the environmental horticulture master’s program with a focus on medicinal and native plant production.

-She describes her most rewarding experience as being able to begin the medicinal plant program, which is continuing to grow.
+Morgan describes her most rewarding experience as being able to help begin the medicinal plant program at MREC as the market for medicinal plants grows and continues to gain attention.
 There were other surprises along the way- such as washing off roots in the middle of a tropical storm.
 She also recently learned a chapter of her thesis became published in the Journal of Horticulture and Forestry.
-Writing her own thesis was a major challenge that came with a great reward.
+Morgan noted that writing her master’s thesis was a major challenge but came with a great reward.